Computational Analysis of Gender Depiction in the Comedias of Calder\'on de la Barca: Results

-\paragraph{Hypothesis 1: Lower confidence.} If the model picks up on gender differences portrayed by Calderón, the predictions for the cross-dressing should be less confident about their gender compared to other characters. \autoref{fig:cross-dressing-results} shows the model's overall confidence at the character level for all female characters from the four relevant dramas (cf. \autoref{tab:cross_dressers}), with the five cross-dressers marked by green boxes.
-Compared to other female characters that speak the same number of words, the model predicted cross dressing characters with less confidence (mean = 0.78 compared to mean = 0.89).
-This makes sense, given that cross-dressing characters mix female-like and male-like speech.
-Additionally, the other female main characters were classified with slightly higher accuracy (4/5=0.80 compared to 19/23 =0.83); again, this is expected, given that we would expect a data-driven model to classify a cross-dressing character either way, depending on the extent of their cross-dressing.
-Indeed, the 'misclassified' character is Claridiana, who cross-dresses in the whole play (see below).
+\paragraph{Hypothesis 1: Lower Confidence for Cross-Dressers.} If the model picks up on gender differences used strategically by Calderón, the predictions for the cross-dressing characters should be less confident about their gender than for other characters. \autoref{fig:cross-dressing-results} shows the model's overall confidence at the character level for all female characters from the four relevant dramas (\autoref{tab:cross_dressers}), with the five cross-dressers marked by green boxes.
+Compared to other female characters that speak the same number of words, the model predicted cross-dressing characters to be female with less confidence (mean = 0.78 compared to mean = 0.89).
+Only four female characters are predicted with comparably low confidence (Clariana, Leonor, Celia, and Aurora), all speaking comparatively little.
+This pattern makes sense, given that cross-dressing characters mix female-like and male-like speech, providing conflicting evidence to the model.

+Additionally, the model struggles with the overall classification of the cross-dressed characters more than with non-cross dressing ones (the accuracy is 4/5=0.80 compared to 19/23 =0.83).
+Again, this is expected, given that we would expect a data-driven model to classify a cross-dressing character either way, depending on the extent of their cross-dressing.
+Indeed, the `misclassified’ character is Claridiana, who cross-dresses in the whole play (see below).

-\paragraph{Hypothesis 2: Scene-by-scene predictions.} If the model does a good job in picking up gender cues in a fine-grained manner, it should be able to tell in which scene a character is cross-dressed.
-We tested this hypothesis, and \autoref{fig:crossdressers-by-scene} shows the results for the four relevant dramas: The cross-dressing scenes (according the the role call database) are shown by a blue bar, and and the model predictions are indicated by the color of the scene number below (green: correct prediction, red: incorrect prediction).
-We find that, with a high proportion, cross dressing characters were predicted as male for the scenes in which they were cross-dressing --- the model is able to pick up on instances in which these female characters are behaving in a stereotypically masculine fashion.
+\paragraph{Hypothesis 2: Scene-By-Scene Predictions.} If the model does a good job of picking up gender cues in a fine-grained manner, it should be able to tell in which scene a character is cross-dressed.
+We test this hypothesis on the four relevant dramas, and \autoref{fig:crossdressers-by-scene} shows the results: The cross-dressing scenes (according to the Role Call database, and in some cases identified by us in the few instances where stage directions indicate cross-dressing) are shown by a blue shading, and the model predictions are indicated on the y axis: the probability that a character was predicted to be female.
+Along the x axis are all the scenes in which a character speaks (ex.
+1:2 on the axis represents Act 1, Scene 2).
+We find that, with a proportion higher than chance, cross-dressing characters were predicted as male for the scenes in which they were cross-dressing -- the model is able to pick up on instances in which these female characters are behaving in a stereotypically masculine fashion.